manikandanocs/twilio/README.md

 TWILIO_WHATSAPP=+xxxxxxx
 ```

-## Add the below code to app.php under service prodiver
+## Add the below code to app.php under service prodiver if not discovered automatically in Lower versions of laravel

 ```php
 Oclock\TwilioMessenger\TwilioServiceProvider::class